The Ocean of Light overcomes the ocean of darkness.*

 Daniel resides on the coast of California with his mystery-loving wife and a hyper-cat, Fizzy.
 Besides writing, he reads a lot, shoots photography, and laps up swimming.
 An old retired backpacker, he dearly misses those switch-backed, wondrous trips.
 In the past he hiked up the tallest peak in Arizona, to the top of Mount Whitney in the Sierra Nevadas, and down into the bottom of the Grand Canyon on many of its South Rim trails.
 But now Daniel hikes into his computer room each day in the fall of his years:-).

 Well, it's not quite that bad.
-He has hiked up Oregon way, all about the Outer Banks, north in Maine, and on Virginia Civil War Trails; and he and his wife take nightly strolls on the Central Coast.
+He has hiked up Oregon way, all about the Outer Banks, north in Maine, in Florida, the red rock wild country of the Southwes, and on Virginia Civil War Trails; and he and his wife take nightly strolls on the Central Coast.

 *Reference of the Site Logo: